 The transition to a dairy-free life has certainly not been an easy one.
 For the first few weeks I craved froyo like nobody’s business.
 I wanted ALL the froyos.
 Once the cravings subsided I began experimenting with different dairy alternatives.
 Some have an acquired taste, but I found that all of them were very comparable to cow’s milk.

 If you’re intrigued by the idea of going dairy-free, check out these 10 dairy milk alternatives for those giving milk the boot:

 Rice milk holds a special place in my heart.
-Currently my favorite dairy-free alternative, rice milk is easy to digest and a great source of Calcium and Vitamin D. Rice Dream, my brand of choice, contains 30% daily value of Calcium and 25% daily value of Vitamin D and B12.
+Currently my favorite dairy-free alternative, rice milk is mild in taste and easy to digest.
+Rice Dream, my brand of choice, is fortified and contains 30% daily value of Calcium and 25% daily value of Vitamin D and B12.
 This lovely alternative to cow’s milk has a delicious nutty flavor that goes well in cereals and smoothies.

 For those without a nut allergy, almond milk is a great dairy-free, soy-free and lactose-free option.
 Made by straining almonds and water, most almond milks are primarily water with other thickening agents.
 Fortunately, unsweetened almond milk is full of healthy fats!

 Similar to almond milk, cashew milk is a blend of cashews and water.
 If you prefer the taste of cashews this creamy milk is for you.
 If you looking to obtain more nutrients from your milk, try making your cashew milk at home.

 Like most dairy-free alternatives, hazelnut milk doesn’t contain much protein but is full of nutrients that our body needs.
 This low calorie alternative is also a great source of vitamin D and E, calcium, and riboflavin, which is naturally occurring in hazelnuts.